 We had two business units ("BU"), Connected Solutions and Solar Power before the deconsolidation of HHE.
-And we have only one BU, Connected Solutions as of December 31, 2022.
+And we have only one BU, Connected Solutions as of December 31, 2023.

 The Connected Solutions BU develops wireless smart connected devices and cloud solutions.
 Borqs provides Connected Solutions' customers with customized, integrated, commercial grade Android platform software and service solutions to address vertical market segment needs through the targeted BorqsWare software platform solutions.
 The BorqsWare software platform consists of BorqsWare Client Software and BorqsWare Server Software.
 The BorqsWare Client Software platform consists of three major components: the latest commercial grade Android software that works with particular mobile chipsets, functionality enhancements of the open source Android software and mobile operator required services.
 Based on the BorqsWare Client Software platform, customers may require Borqs to provide further customization based on their specific market needs.
-The BorqsWare Client Software platform has been used in Android phones, tablets, watches and various Internet-of-things ("IoT") devices.
-The BorqsWare Server Software platform consists of back-end server software that allows customers to develop their own mobile end-to-end services for their devices.
+The BorqsWare Client Software platform consists of back-end server software that allows customers to develop their own mobile end-to-end services for their devices.
 The BorqsWare Server Software provides software necessary for upgrades, charging and various APIs that enhance the customers' services.
 Based on BorqsWare Server Software service platform, customers may require us to provide further customization based on their specific needs.